 Disruptions during “Holi” – Festival of Color

 Diwali holidays may be the biggest in India, but Holi could also affect your manufacturing supply chain as a small percentage of the workforce will again leave.
 Generally, Holi falls in February.

-In conclusion, it is advisable to plan your production way ahead after verifying Diwali dates and other festive holidays to avoid any major disruption.
+In conclusion, planning your production after verifying Diwali dates and other festive holidays is advisable to avoid significant disruption.